 Step 1: View the apps available on the Platform

 Open Rabix Composer.
 In the navigation pane, click Public Apps to see a list of all the public apps available on the Platform.
 You can organize the apps by toolkit or by category, or you can search for an app by name or partial name.
 Apps may be tools (shown as or workflows (shown as ).

-In the left-hand navigation pane, click My Apps to see your local files and your projects on the Platform.
+In the left-hand navigation pane, click My Projects to see your local files and your projects on the Platform.
 In the Local Files section you will see all the files you have in your local workspace, not just the tools and workflows.
-In the Platform section you will see all the projects you can access on the Platform.
+In the platform section you will see all the projects you can access on the Platform.
 Click on a project to see the apps available in that project.